 The Pennine 500 is a bikepacking route through the Pennines, a range of hills and passes along the backbone of the north of England.

-The 500km circular route features 9,600 metres of climbing across three loops: southern, central and northern.
+The 500km circular adventure features 9,600 metres of climbing across three loops:

 High Cup Nick